iov-one/iov-core/docs/KeyBase.md

 ## KeyringEntry

 A `KeyringEntry` contains all of the related identity and personality information for an associated `SecretIdentity`.
 A `SecretIdentity` can be a plaintext `PrivateKey`, `Mnemonic Passphrase` or even a hardware device identifier for a `Ledger`.
+This is a `1:N` relation inside of a `Keyring`, where `N` is each `SecretIdentity` added by a user.

 - GetPublicIdentity: Returns `PublicIdentity` details for a specific algorithm.

 ## PublicIdentity

 A `PublicIdentity` is a derived `Algo:Data` pair, which can be used to create a `PublicPersonality`.
+This is a `1:1` relation, created by the root `KeyringEntry` for which the `PublicIdentity` is related.
 For example, to interact with Lisk, a `ed25519` public key is needed.
 This pair would then be represented as follows:

 ```
 "publicKey": {